 - William Sweney, who arrived in Boston, Massachusetts in 1767

 Sweney Settlers in United States in the 19th Century

 - Lawrence Sweney, aged 16, who landed in Maine in 1812

 - John Sweney, who landed in Allegany (Allegheny) County, Pennsylvania in 1866

 Contemporary Notables of the name Sweney (post 1700) +

 - Joseph Henry Sweney (1845-1918), American Republican politician, Member of Iowa State Legislature, 1883; U.S. Representative from Iowa 4th District, 1889-91

-- James Sweney, American Democrat politician, Postmaster at Chambersburg, Pennsylvania, 1886-91
+- James Sweney, American Democratic Party politician, Postmaster at Chambersburg, Pennsylvania, 1886-91

 - Alvin E. Sweney, American politician, Mayor of Longmont, Colorado, 1987-89